mwagner360/Commack-Business-Finder---Michael-Wagner-FBLA-Coding-and-Programming/README.md

 - `datetime` for timestamps
 - `random` for captcha generation
 - `re` for input validation
+- `shutil` for database backups

+There is no copyrighted material included in this submission.

 ---

 Thanks for checking out my project!
 I hope you enjoy using it!

-- `shutil` for database backups

-No copyrighted material, external templates, or third party code was used.